troycomi/snakemake-training/5_config/README.md

 If you just want to modify one or a few values, you can also set values with the `config` option.
 Values in the config object are set in order and will overwrite each other.
-Consider this situation, each yaml has a variable test with a value equal to the number in the yaml file, e.g. config2.yaml has `test: 2`
+Consider this situation, each yaml has a variable 'test' with a value equal to the number in the yaml file, e.g. config2.yaml has `test: 2`
 ```python
 # Snakefile